-The first half of Como’s Fall Flower Show will highlight yellow, red and silver mums as well as pumpkin-on-a-stck.
-In addition, Dwarf sunflowers, marigolds, delicate olive branches and ornamental peppers will add to the cheerful display.
-Following a show change November 1-5, the second half of the show will be awash with autumnal orange, yellow and white mums.
+The first half of Como’s Fall Flower Show highlighted yellow, red and silver mums as well as pumpkin-on-a-stick.
+In addition, Dwarf sunflowers, marigolds, delicate olive branches and ornamental peppers added to the cheerful display.
+Following the recent show change on November 1-5, the second half of the show is awash with autumnal orange, yellow, dark pink and white mums.

 Thank you for all you do to support Como Park Zoo and Conservatory.